staticbackendhq/site/content/pricing/self-hosted.md

 	</p>
 	<div class="py-8 lg:flex">
 		<div class="w-full lg:w-1/2 lg:pr-4">
-			<h3>Is it complicated to deploy?</h3>
+			<h3>Can we deploy it ourselves?</h3>
 			<p>
+				Of course.
 A Linux server is required.
 Either behind a load balancer or a reverse proxy server like nginx.
-A Redis and MongoDB servers accessible from the server hosting the StaticBackend process.
-Ideally, you want a cluster for your MongoDB servers.
+A Redis server and either a PostgreSQL 13+ or MongoDB 4+ servers accessible from the server hosting the StaticBackend process.
 If the basics sound familiar, you should not have an issue with the deployment.
 			</p>
 			<p>
 				You may have a look at our documentation on how to run your instance.